nhgritctran/PheTK/README.md

 #### 5.1.1. by_genotype

-This function takes genetic variant information as input, and generates cohort with matching genotypes as an output csv file.
+This function takes genetic variant information as input and generates cohort with matching genotypes as an output csv file.
-As this function uses Hail to extract data from Hail matrix tables, it must be run in a compatible environment, e.g., a dataproc cluster on All of Us researcher workbench or UK Biobank RAP.
+As this function uses Hail to extract data from Hail matrix tables, it must be run in a compatible environment, e.g., a dataproc cluster on _All of Us_ researcher workbench or UK Biobank RAP.

 For example, we generate cohort for _CFTR_ variant chr7-117559590-ATCT-A with heterozygous (0/1 genotype) participants as cases and homozygous reference (0/0 genotype) participants as controls.

 #### Jupyter Notebook example for _All of Us_ Researcher Workbench:
-For _All of Us_ data version 7, the default Hail matrix table is the ACAF (common variant) table.
+For _All of Us_ data version 7 or later, the default Hail matrix table is the ACAF (common variant) table.
 User can use a different table by providing table location in the mt_path parameter.
 ```
 from PheTK.Cohort import Cohort

-# instantiate class Cohort object for _All of Us_ database version 7
+# instantiate class Cohort object for _All of Us_ database version 8
-cohort = Cohort(platform="aou", aou_db_version=7)
+cohort = Cohort(platform="aou", aou_db_version=8)

 # generate cohort by genotype
 cohort.by_genotype(